Challenging $\bar{B}_{(s)}\to D_{(s)}^{(*)}$ Form Factors with the Heavy Quark Expansion: Theoretical framework

 Throughout this paper we keep the $w$ dependence of the Isgur-Wise functions and HQET Wilson coefficients implicit unless explicitly required. \\

 The corrections to these results at next-to-leading order (NLO) in $\alpha_s$ are obtained from the matching of HQET onto QCD~\cite{Falk:1990yz,Falk:1990cz,Neubert:1992qq},

-where $v_\mu = p_\mu/m_{B^{(*)}}$, $v_\mu' = k_\mu/m_{D^{(*)}}$ and $C_{T_4}=0$ at this order.
+where $v_\mu = p_\mu/m_{B^{(*)}}$, $v_\mu' = k_\mu/m_{D^{(*)}}$, the quark fields on the right-hand side are HQET fields labelled by their four-velocities, the coefficients $C_{T_i}$ are pertubative coefficients from matching HQET onto QCD, and $C_{T_4}=0$ at this order.
 Introducing next-to-leading power (NLP) and next-to-next-to-leading power (NNLP) terms is done following the same approach as in Ref.~\cite{Bernlochner:2017jka}.
 We find it convenient to factor out the leading-power Isgur-Wise function, following Refs~\cite{Bernlochner:2017jka,Bordone:2019guc,Bordone:2019vic}.
 To this end, we define

 we extend this notation also to the Isgur-Wise functions at NLP and NNLP.
 Including power corrections up to order $\mathcal{O}(\varepsilon_c^2)$, the $\BToDDstar$ form factors read~\cite{Bernlochner:2017jka}\footnote{ We use the conventions of Ref.~\cite{Manohar:2000dt} for time reversal and charge conjugation, adapting the expression of Ref.~\cite{Bernlochner:2017jka} for the $\varepsilon_Q$ corrections. }